IamArshaad/IamArshaad/README.md

 - 👋 Hi there, I’m Arshad
-- 👀 I’m interested in development, data analystics and android app development
+- 👀 I’m interested in development, data analystics and android app developmen
-- 🌱 I’m currently learning flutter
 - 💞️ I'm looking to collaborate on intresting jobs that can enhance my skillset
 - 😍 Currently working on a ML project as part of my academic curriculum
 - ❤️ I'm certified in essentials of data science, excel essentials and python